Trevor Barker: 1978: Standout season

 By now Barker was one of the established stars of the VFL, and fortunately his coaches at St Kilda FC gave him free rein to launch at the ball for his marks, resulting in a career highlight reel of marks that ranks alongside the greats Australian rules football.

-In 1979 Barker was restricted to 15 games through injury, averaging just under 20 disposals per game.
+In 1979, Barker was restricted to 15 games through injury, averaging just under 20 disposals per game.
 His 17 disposal 2 goal effort a standout in the Saints Round 1 win over Hawthorn, in what was a dismal year for the team as a whole.
 Uncontrollable outside pressures were beginning to mount on St Kilda FC, and they would have a devastating effect in the following years.
 1980 saw Barker again restricted through injury, playing 17 games for the season averaging 18.5 disposals per game.

-Second Best & Fairest 1981
+1981: Second Best & Fairest

-With external financial pressures beginning to mount on St Kilda FC in the early 1980's, Barker was again a standout leader at the Saints in 1981.
+With external financial pressures beginning to mount on St Kilda Football Club in the early 1980s, Barker was again a standout leader at the Saints in 1981.
 He achieved his highest disposals per game figure for his career, averaging a massive 24.7 disposals per game over 19 games, including six matches where he amassed 30 disposals or more.
 He was St Kilda Football Club's leading disposal winner for the season with 470, winning his second club Best & Fairest Award.
-He finished 7th in the Brownlow Medal for the season, clearly St Kilda FC's leading vote winner.
+He finished 7th in the Brownlow Medal for the season, clearly St Kilda FC's leading vote-winner.
 Barker was rumoured to have won a vehicle for being awarded the Best & Fairest in 1981, which he promptly raffled off to raise money for the club to stay in the league and continue to field a team each week.

-In 1982 Barker was restricted to 14 games through injury, with his off-filed leadership becoming more important to St Kilda FC as severe financial hardship began to have its effect on the organisation as a whole.
+In 1982, Barker was restricted to 14 games through injury, with his off-field leadership becoming more important to St Kilda FC as severe financial hardship began to have its effect on the organisation as a whole.
 The Saints were having difficulties meeting financial requirements and commitments required to merely field a team in the competition.